tegbessou/skeleton/README.md

    make db-reload-fixtures
 </pre>
 ### PhpMyAdmin
-To access PhpMyAdmin use: http://127.0.0.1:8080
+To access PhpMyAdmin use: https://pma.your-host.fr

-Login: root
+- Login: root

-Password: root
+- Password: root

 ## Quality of our code
 We have some quality tools and to run all this tools, you can use:
 <pre>
-  make quality-ci
+  make code-quality
 </pre>
 In our quality tools you can find:
 ### Security checker of symfony